Jet mixing enhancement with Bayesian optimization, deep learning, and persistent data topology: Conclusions and outlook

 We perform a global optimization of the jet control modes, parameterized in a $22$-dimensional search space.
-In this study, Bayesian optimization is enriched with a deep-learning surrogate model.
-Thus, faster learning of better solutions is facilitated.
-The control landscape $J(\bm{b})$ features two persistent (pronounced) minima, a global minimum corresponding to a 7-armed blooming jet generated, and a suboptimal parameter with a double-helix shape that performs similarly.
+The forcing includes axial and radial components that are defined to approximate a general periodic function of time and azimuthal angle.
+The design space allows the actuation to emulate various forcing modes that have been studied.
+This high-dimensional problem for jet mixing improvement is tackled by Bayesian Optimization (BO).
+We advance BO by incorporating a deep-learning enhanced surrogate model.
+This surrogate model combines the non-parametric method GP for fast local descent and the parametric method Deep Operator Network (DeepONet) for efficient exploration of the search space.
+The proposed optimizer BO-DL is more efficient in searching for minima and more scalable to large datasets.
+To further understand the optimized high-dimensional solutions, we propose a topological analysis of the optimization data.
+The achieved control landscape features two persistent (pronounced) minima, a global minimum corresponding to a 7-armed blooming jet generated, and a suboptimal parameter with a double-helix shape that performs comparably.
 Intriguingly, many of the less persistent minima also correspond to known actuated jet mixing mechanisms.